onnx/onnx/docs/Operators.md

 ### <a name="Det"></a><a name="det">**Det**</a>

   Det calculates determinant of a square matrix or batches of square matrices.
-  Det takes one input tensor of shape [*, M, M], where * is zero of more batch dimensions, and the inner-most 2 dimensions form square matrices.
+  Det takes one input tensor of shape [*, M, M], where * is zero or more batch dimensions, and the inner-most 2 dimensions form square matrices.
   The output is a tensor of shape [*], containing the determinants of all input submatrices.